 Sec.
-3. (a) Land application of biosolid or industrial waste product must be conducted under the supervision of:

-(1) a certified wastewater treatment plant operator licensed under 327 IAC 8; or
+3. (a) Land application of biosolid or industrial waste product must be conducted under the supervision of: (1) a certified wastewater treatment plant operator licensed under 327 IAC 8; or

-(2) a person with at least one (1) year of experience in land application management practices and procedures as demonstrated through a signed affidavit.
+(2) a person with at least one (1) year of experience in land application management practices and procedures as demonstrated through by specific facts contained in a signed affidavit.

-Notice must be submitted to the commissioner of any change in the supervisor of the activity.
+Notice must be submitted to the commissioner of any change in the supervisor of the activity within thirty (30) days.